On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation

-\paragraph{Confidence Thresholding} After generating the pseudo-labels, we use confidence-thresholding to partition the unlabeled target data $\gD^t$ into $\gD_l$ and $\gD_u$.
-The quantity $\sum_{j=1}^{m} \vw_j \cdot p^{s_j}_k(\vx_i^t)$ can be interpreted as the weighted confidence score of class $k$.
-If this score is high, the two labeling criteria for multiple source models agree on the pseudo-labeling with high certainty, which implies that the generated pseudo-label is more likely to be correct.
-Thus, by setting a confidence threshold $\alpha$, we partition $\gD_l$ and $\gD_u$ based on the following rule
+\paragraph{Confidence Query Strategy} The quantity $ p_k(\vx_i^t)$ can be interpreted as the confidence score of class $k$.
+The high confidence score implies the generated pseudo-label is more likely to be correct.
+Thus, we initialize the labeled subset $\gD_l$ with $N$ data with the highest confidence score and denote the remaining unlabeled subset as $\gD_u$.
+Formally, we partition $\gD^t$ into $\gD_l$ and $\gD_u$ based on the following selection rule,

-Notice that the optimal threshold is unknown in practice, so we empirically set the value of $\alpha$, and more details can be found in the Appendix~\ref{sec: app-alpha}.